nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

      endif()
      ```

     The software will use assembler/compiler/linker flags provided by meta build system, you can also set specific options for the third-party software in `PRIVATE` scope.
+If the module is a library project, meta build system can link the library automatically.

-   Note: Due to the loading order of CMake, the compilation settings in reconfig.cmake are not available, so if necessary, you need to set them yourself in cmakelists.txt of the module.
+    **Note**: Due to the loading sequence of CMake, the compilation settings in reconfig.cmake are not available, so if necessary, you need to set them yourself in cmakelists.txt of the module.

 2. If the other software is a standalone project which has separated configuration, it can be imported by sysbuild.